 But emissions reduction alone will not achieve net zero carbon soon unless combined with carbon removal.
 Reaching net zero carbon requires removing carbon dioxide and other greenhouse gas emissions from the environment.
 Again, technology holds part of the solution, with direct air capture and storage topping the list.

 But land-based approaches, particularly planting trees, reforestation at scale, and increasing soil's ability to capture carbon, are also potent weapons in the net zero carbon arsenal.

-BlackRock: The Opportunity of the Net Zero Transition
+BlackRock: The Opportunity of the Net Zero Energy Transition

 In January 2021, on the heels of the U.S. re-entry into the Paris Accord, Larry Fink, Chairman and CEO of BlackRock, issued his widely anticipated annual "Letter to CEOs."
 In it, he describes "The Opportunity of the Net Zero Transition":

 There is no company whose business model won't be profoundly affected by the transition to a net zero economy - one that emits no more carbon dioxide than it removes from the atmosphere by 2050, the scientifically-established threshold necessary to keep global warming well below 2°C. As the transition accelerates, companies with a well-articulated long-term strategy, and a clear plan to address the transition to net zero, will distinguish themselves with their stakeholders - with customers, policymakers, employees, and shareholders - by inspiring confidence that they can navigate this global transformation...